-My Dog, My Hero - Eliana's Story
+My Dog, My Mental Health Hero

-I tried to find help, but kept getting turned away due to lack of staff.
+At the age of 10, when I was diagnosed with anxiety, depression and Asperger’s.
+I kept getting turned away for help due to lack of staff.
 I was left to just ‘cope with it’.
-I was scared child and had no support.
-I had no idea what mental health or how to cope with it, so it just spiraled and got worse.
+A scared child and had no support.
+I had no idea how to cope with it, and it spiraled.

-As soon as i met Duchess we instantly bonded, she’s amazing.
+My mum agreed to get me a puppy to keep me going.
+That puppy?
+My beautiful Duchess.
+It was love at first sight, Duchess and I instantly bonded, she’s amazing.
 Duchess can always sense whatever I’m feeling and knows exactly what to do to make it better.
 It’s like she’s in my mind.
-Since i brought Duchess home she hasn’t left my side, she comes everywhere with me!
+Since I brought Duchess home she hasn’t left my side, she comes everywhere with me!
 She is the reason I keep fighting and the reason I always will.

 When Duchess started going on her first walks, the idea of taking her out was hard anyway, but the anxiety of training her to walk well made it even worse.
-We had to stop every 5 minutes because I would loose my vision and get really faint, but surprisingly this didn’t bother her she just stayed next to me and leaned on me to keep me grounded.
+We had to stop every 5 minutes because I would lose my vision and get really faint, but surprisingly this didn’t bother her she just stayed next to me and leaned on me to keep me grounded.

 When Duchess was 6 months she was fully trained in both basic puppy training and as my therapy dog.
 I was then able to go to other places with her without having a breakdown.
-It was still tough at times but she made it do-able.
+It tough at times but she made it do-able.

 Now I can go out and do things a person should.
 I get out daily to take her on a walk, socialise more, do online school work and I’ve become a part of the best community, Dog Furiendly.